Sensorineural hearing loss: Presbycusis

 Progressive age-related loss of hearing acuity or sensitivity can start as early as age 18, primarily affecting the high frequencies, and men more than women.
 Such losses may not become apparent until much later in life.
 Presbycusis is by far the dominant cause of sensorineural hearing loss in industrialized societies.
 A study conducted in Sudan, with a population free from loud noise exposures, found significantly fewer cases of hearing loss when compared with age-matched cases from an industrialized country.
 Similar findings were reported by a study conducted of a population from Easter island, which reported worse hearing among those that spent time in industrialized countries when compared with those that never left the island.
-Researchers have argued that factors other than differences in noise exposure, such as genetic make up, might also have contributed to the findings.
+Researchers have argued that factors other than differences in noise exposure, such as genetic makeup, might also have contributed to the findings.
 Hearing loss that worsens with age but is caused by factors other than normal aging, such as noise-induced hearing loss, is not presbycusis, although differentiating the individual effects of multiple causes of hearing loss can be difficult.
 One in three people has significant hearing loss by age 65; by age 75, one in two.
 Age-related hearing loss is neither preventable nor reversible.

 Noise

 Most people living in modern society have some degree of progressive sensorineural (i.e., permanent) noise-induced hearing loss (NIHL) resulting from overloading and damaging the sensory or neural apparatus of hearing in the inner ear.
 NIHL is typically a drop-out or notch centered at 4000 Hz.
-Both intensity (SPL) and duration of exposure, and repetitive exposure to unsafe levels of noise contribute to cochlear damage that results in hearing loss.
-The louder the noise is, the shorter the safe amount of exposure is.
-NIHL can be either permanent or temporary, called a threshold shift.
+Both intensity (SPL) and duration of exposure, as well as repetitive exposure to unsafe noise levels, contribute to cochlear damage resulting in hearing loss.
+The louder the noise, the shorter the safe amount of exposure is.
+NIHL can be either permanent or temporary, known as a threshold shift.
 Unsafe levels of noise can be as little as 70 dB (about twice as loud as normal conversation) if there is prolonged (24-hour) or continuous exposure.
 125 dB (a loud rock concert is ~120 dB) is the pain level; sounds above this level cause instant and permanent ear damage.

 Noise and ageing are the primary causes of presbycusis, or age-related hearing loss, the most common kind of hearing loss in industrial society.

 The dangers of environmental and occupational noise exposure are widely recognized.
 Numerous national and international organizations have established standards for safe levels of exposure to noise in industry, the environment, military, transportation, agriculture, mining and other areas.
 Sound intensity or sound pressure level (SPL) is measured in decibels (dB).
 For reference: